jrpool/docsearch/README.md

 ## Demonstration

-There is a [demonstration version of this application](http://jpdev.pro:3001), with a small directory tree of sample documents.
+There is a [demonstration version of this application](https://jpdev.pro/ds), with a small directory tree of sample documents.

-As distributed, this application is configured to replicate that demonstration.
+As distributed, this application is configured to replicate that demonstration, including the sample documents.

 To navigate back up the tree when browsing, use the browser’s back button.